tobega/tailspin-v0/TailspinReference.md

 * `::value` returns the value.

 ## Relations
-A relation, as in relational algebra, is like a set of [structures](#structures) with the same set of keys, similar to a table in a database except there are no duplicate rows.
+A relation, as in relational algebra, is like a set of [structures](#structures) (often referred to as tuples in relational algebra) with the same set of keys (normally referred to as attributes, because keys have a slightly different meaning in databases).
+A relation is similar to a table in a SQL database except there are no duplicate rows.

 Two relations with the same set of keys can be appended together to form the union of the two sets of structures, by the built-in
 `union` [operator](#operator).